 With 40% of Africa’s population below the age of 14, Africa has the largest percentage of youth in the world; and the continent is therefore faced with the significant task of turning the youthful population into an asset.
 Despite constituting over half of the youth population, young women’s issues are not given the priority they deserve.
 It is notable that young women are still under-represented in civic spaces, including in politics, the economy, social affairs, and science and technology.

 Young women are unable to realize their potentials by such challenges as child marriages, early and forced marriages, female genital mutilation and other harmful practices, unwanted pregnancies, and limited access to education, to mentor-ship, finance and to health care.

 With the theme- Improving Young Women’s Access to Mentors and Incubators: Educate, Develop, Engage & Empower– the summit is part of CELD’s efforts for young women to discuss the gaps and issues affecting them, the social challenges that they are faced with.

 Influential and power women from across Africa will also converge at the summit to deliberate on ways to improve young people’s access to mentors and incubators, and foster gender inclusion and empowerment of young women in the mainstream economy, through skills development, enterprise development, entrepreneurship projects.

-Some of these women, who have distinguished themselves and truly excelled in their professional lives, demonstrating innovation, leadership, talent, a strong sense of self-worth, hard work, and a success-driven work ethics, shall be recognized and honored, for providing mentorship and inspiring other women across the region at the summit.
+Some of these women, who have distinguished themselves and truly excelled in their professional lives, demonstrating innovation, leadership, talent, a strong sense of self-worth, hard work, and success-driven work ethics, shall be recognized and honoured, for providing mentorship and inspiring other women across the region at the summit.